 Students in the Upper School may choose from a variety of vocal and instrumental ensembles.
 Our students regularly perform at school and community events, and routinely represent the School at the district, regional, state, and national level.

-Instrumentalists may play in the Philharmonic Orchestra and may audition to also play in either the Honors Wind Ensemble or Counterpoints (Honors Strings).
+Instrumentalists may play in the Philharmonic Orchestra and may also audition to play in Counterpoints (Honors Strings).
 Vocalists may sing in the Upper School Concert Choir and may audition to sing in one of two Honors Vocal Ensembles, Elements of Sound (coed) or TrebleMakers (all female).
 Students may participate in both instrumental and choral ensembles.

 Two levels of music theory are also offered in the Upper School: Fundamentals of Music Theory and AP Music Theory.